K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	All pipeline Contributors can check the Test job configuration.
 However, modifications can only be made by administrators and pipeline Contributors with creation authority.***

 ###### <div id='3-2-2-4-3-3'/> 3.2.2.4.3.3.
 Run Test Job
-1. Click “Run” icon of Test Job from the Pipeline details page.
+1. Click the “Run” icon of Test Job from the Pipeline details page.
 ![090]
 2. Once it starts running, the bar turns blue and blinks.
 (View logs in real-time by clicking the "log/history" icon while running.)
 ![091]